Apptainer tutorial

 Tip: Isolate your host filesystem

-To prevent accidental deletes/edits, add a -c or -C flags to your apptainer commands to isolate filesystems.
-For example:
+To prevent accidental deletes/edits, add -c or -C flags to your apptainer commands to isolate filesystems:

 $ apptainer shell -C ubuntu_latest.sif